melezhik/outthentic-dsl/README.md

     # 0 0 0

-# Experimental features
+## Inline code from other languages

 WARNING!!!
 Don't use these features in production unless this message is removed.

-## Other languages support

 One may use various languages in code and generators expressions.
 Here are examples.

 ### bash